Sustainable Pretreatment with Atmospheric Pressure Plasma

 Feeling the Rush of Speed – plasma makes race skis faster

 By using atmospheric pressure plasma technology a team of Italian researchers succeeded in bringing about a sixfold increase in the amount of adsorbable wax on the running surface of racing skis.
 The leading journal for surface technology JOT / IST (International Surface Technology 12/2014) has covered the exiting process in all details.

-Car manufacturers are forever placing greater demands on the quality and environmental credentials of paint processes for plastic components.
+Car manufacturers are placing ever more stringent demands on the quality and environmental credentials of paint processes used on plastic components for vehicle interiors.
 To meet these requirements, TRW Automotive pretreats millions of switches and controls with Openair® plasma each year.
-WOMag (2014/3), Germany’s expert magazine for surface engineering and materials science, details the process.
+The Swiss journal POLYSURFACES (12/2014) focuses on the process.